nativeit/iNMS/docs/orig/readme_orig.md

 If you would like to contribute it would be easiest to familiarize yourself with [ionic](https://ionicframework.com/docs/)

 ## Translating
-If you would like to help translate iNMS, please submit a pull request to do so.
+If you would like to help translate myLibreNMS, please submit a pull request to do so.

 Create a file under **src/assets/i18n/*.json** using en.json as a guide